MUMT 203 Introduction to Digital Audio

 Course Webpage

-Theory and implementation of signal processing techniques for sound synthesis and audio effects processing using Matlab, C++, and Max/MSP.
+Theory and implementation of signal processing techniques for sound synthesis and audio effects processing using Matlab and Pd.
 Exercises will focus on the development of programming skills for the implementation of real-time audio applications.

 Prerequisite: MUMT 306